Zone System: Misconceptions and criticisms

 I deliberately omitted discussing the so-called Zone System of film exposure determination in this book because in my opinion it makes mountains out of molehills, complicates matters out of all proportions, does not produce any results that cannot be accomplished more easily with methods discussed in this text, and is a ritual if not a form of cult rather than a practical technical procedure.

-Much of the difficulty may have resulted from Adams's early books, which he wrote without the assistance of a professional editor; he later conceded (Adams 1985, 325) that this was a mistake.
+Much of the difficulty may have resulted from Adams's early books, which he wrote without the assistance of a professional editor; he later conceded (Adams 1985, p.
+325) that this was a mistake.
 Fred Picker (The Zone VI Workshop 1974) provided a concise and simple treatment that helped demystify the process.
-Adams's later Photography Series published in the early 1980s (and written with the assistance of Robert Baker) also proved far more comprehensible to the average photographer.
+Adams's later Photography Series published in the early 1980s (and written with the assistance of Robert Baker) also proved more comprehensible to the average photographer.